Semester Start Requirements

 - Make a semester payment in full to Johnson & Wales University.

-- Pay the enrollment fee and the first month’s payment to Tuition Management Systems (TMS), the university’s monthly payment plan company.
+- Pay the enrollment fee and first installment to Nelnet Campus Commerce, the university’s monthly payment plan company.

 - Apply for and receive approval for a loan that covers the entire annual balance due to Johnson & Wales University.